 BCM consists of three core disciplines:

-In addition to the traditional BCM disciplines listed above, many organizations manage other closely related programs as part of their overall BCM program.
-These programs include:
+In addition to the traditional BCM disciplines listed above, many organisations manage other closely related programmes as part of their overall BCM programme.
+These programmes include:

 Financial risk – This is the most evident and quantitative area of risk.
-Companies can minimize financial loss and maintain market share by focusing on several factors, including:
+Companies can minimise financial loss and maintain market share by focusing on several factors, including: